Header image

 EDSN had nothing to do with these events (Sandino & Sandinistas far to the north at San Albino Mine & in the El Jícaro-Murra districts in the heart of Las Segovias).

 Who were these "bandits"?
 Early USMC blanket discursive condemnation of all armed dissident factions as generic "bandits".
-Were these Liberals upset with Espino Negro like Sandino?
-A swift kick in the pants to their Conservative enemies before the US occupation makes looting & pillaging harder?
-Probably like many Liberals in June 1927, disgruntled at the immediate outcome of the war.
+Were these Liberals outraged by the Espino Negro Accord, as Sandino was?
+Were they attacking their Conservative enemies before the US occupation would make looting & pillaging harder?
+Like many Liberals in June 1927, they were probably disgruntled at the immediate outcome of the war and trying to inflict harm on their political foes.

-Populace wary, reluctant to give information to a passing Marine patrol -- local political struggles being played out & local people keep their cards close to their chest - but show friendly faces.
+Local populace represented as wary, reluctant to give information to a passing Marine patrol — with local political struggles being played out, locals are keeping their cards close to their chest — but showing friendly faces to the Marines.

 Six months later Lt.
-Richal was seriously wounded in a major battle against Sandino's forces at Zapotillal, on January 1, 1928 -- far to the north in the mountain fastnesses of Las Segovias (PC28.01.04.
-Brown, Engagement with Bandits at Las Cruces).
+Richal was seriously wounded in a major battle against Sandino's forces at Zapotillal, on January 1, 1928 — far to the north in the mountain fastnesses of Las Segovias (see PC28.01.04.
+Brown, BATTLE OF Las Cruces).

 P C - D O C S : P A T R O L & C O M B A T R E P O R T S